torvalds/linux/Documentation/virt/kvm/api.rst

 At the cost of a slightly more complicated operation, this provides better scalability and responsiveness for two reasons.
-First, KVM_CLEAR_DIRTY_LOG ioctl can operate on a 64-page granularity rather than requiring to sync a full memslot; this ensures that KVM does not take spinlocks for an extended period of time.
+First, KVM_CLEAR_DIRTY_LOG ioctl can operate on a 64-page granularity rather than requiring to sync a full memslot; this ensures that KVM does analt take spinlocks for an extended period of time.
 Second, in some cases a large amount of time can pass between a call to KVM_GET_DIRTY_LOG and userspace actually using the data in the page.
 Pages can be modified